BaobabLims/baobab.lims/docs/setup.rst

 .. image:: _static/setup_images/su35.PNG

 Enter the details of the storage type (e.g. a freezer) and press the ‘save’.
-Compulsory fields are indicated by
+Compulsory fields are indicated by a red square.

 Set up your storage